inspirehep/author.xml/README.md

 <a name="knowterms"></a>
 ### What terms should I know before starting?
-You will come across files with different extensions.
-Whilst you don't actually need to know what they all mean, if you are interested, let's quickly touch on the types of files that you will encounter.
+You might come across these terms, and whilst you don't actually need to know what they all mean, if you are interested, let's quickly touch on some of the XML-related names that you might encounter.

  - **.xml** -> A .xml file is an **Extensible Markup Language** (XML) file.
 An XML file is just a plain text file containing information wrapped in tags.
 This information, called XML elements, is enclosed in meaningful, custom tags which describe the structure and other features of the document.
 An xml file does not DO anything.
 The file is used to store and transport data.

+ - **XML element** -> XML elements can be defined as the building blocks of an XML file.
+Elements can behave as containers to hold text, elements, attributes, media objects or all of these.
+For our purposes, we just need to know that XML elements are the data that we need to input.

-.dtd and .xsd files are two different document type definitions that can be used with .xml files.
-Both are used to specify what elements may be used in the XML document, the order of the elements, the number of occurrences of each element, and finally the content and datatype of each element and attribute.
+A document type definition file, which is provided for you, is used to specify what elements may be used in the XML document, the order of the elements, the number of occurrences of each element, and finally the content and datatype of each element and attribute.
+The .dtd and .xsd files are two different document type definitions that can be used with the .xml file.
 Generally speaking, .xsd files define more precise grammars than .dtd files.
  - **.dtd** -> DTD is an acronym for **Document Type Definition**, and is the original Document Type Definition.
 Files that contain the .dtd file extension are text files that specify elements and attributes used in an XML document.
  - **.xsd** -> XSD is an acronym for **XML Schema Description** (i.e. another type of document type definition file), and an XML-based alternative to DTD.
 Files that contain the .xsd file extension are text files that specify elements and attributes used in an XML document.

  - **.xsl** -> XSL stands for **eXtensible Stylesheet Language**, and is the stylesheet definition language for XML.
  - **.xslt** -> XSLT stands for **XSL Transformations**, it is written in XSL, and is used to transform XML documents into other data formats, formats such as HTML, XHTML, PDF, etc..
 It can also be used to transform XML documents that comply with one XML schema (a type of ‘data type definition’ file) into documents that comply with another schema.